-voxgov developers indicated in 2014 that they access content from over 10,000 government website locations in continuous daily indexing, and cache web content including “information that is no longer retrievable.”
-They note that many governmental press releases, as well as social media posts, have “never before been aggregated, much less collected in real-time.”
+As of 2017, the VoxGov database content comes from over 14,000 government website locations in continuous daily indexing, and cache web content including “information that is no longer retrievable.”
+The developers note that many governmental press releases, as well as social media posts, have “never before been aggregated, much less collected in real-time.”

 Representing the published output of tens of thousands of U.S. Federal Government web locations, the resulting database yields an enormous amount of information.
 Voxgov indicates that more than 12,500 files are added daily.
 Content ranges widely in scope, from official statements by congressional representatives on legislation down to congratulatory messages to local Girl Scout troops.
 Inevitably, there is some redundancy in this content, as press releases are often picked up in news reporting.
 On the other hand, harvested content can also incorporate third-party sources, such as news article transcripts included on congressional representatives’ pages, or broadcast material reproduced on YouTube and embedded in harvested sites. voxgov applies rigorous indexing to each entry to aid filtering and navigation by source, topic, and content type.
 Tools built into the platform enable detection and analysis of trends in topics, and can be used to further parse the data according to the speaker’s background (see below).

-While the voxgov platform was first released in 2014, it includes retrospective materials gathered since at least 2002 (the developers indicate that some materials date back to twenty years prior to launch).
+While the VoxGov platform was first released in 2014, it includes retrospective materials gathered since at least 2002.
+There are historical materials dating back to the 19th Century, with the majority of the content falling between present day and 1973.
 As new source entities and resource types are added, the developers seek to “include all associated available archives so they remain complete.”
-But specific data was not available to CRL on the full extent of pre-2002 material to be added, largely because meaningful data is difficult to obtain before the harvesting is done.”
-Some legislative documentation currently indexed by the resource in fact dates back earlier than the 1990s.